 Investments in other ventures, under equity method includes the Company's investment in ChannelRe Holdings Ltd. ("Channel Re") of \$142.1 million (2004 - \$128.5 million), which is carried using the equity method.
 The Company has a 32.7% ownership interest in Channel Re.
 The Company invested \$118.7 million in Channel Re in 2004 and the Company's earnings from Channel Re, which are reported one quarter in arrears, totaled \$15.4 million in 2005 (2004 - \$9.8 million, 2003 - \$nil) and are included in equity in earnings of other ventures.
 Investments in other ventures, under equity method also includes our investment in Top Layer Re of \$26.3 million (2004 - \$31.1 million), which is 50% owned by Renaissance Reinsurance and is carried using the equity method, and our investment in Tower Hill Holdings Inc. ("Tower Hill") of \$10.3 million, which was made in the first quarter of 2005.
 The Company has a 28.6% ownership in Tower Hill.
 Our earnings from Top Layer Re and Tower Hill are included in equity in earnings of other ventures and totaled \$12.5 million and \$0.3 million, respectively, for the year ended December 31, 2005.
 In 2004 our earnings from Top Layer Re totaled \$17.4 million (2003 - \$21.2 million).
-In addition, in 2004 the Company invested in a joint venture focused on trading weather-sensitive commodities and securities, the earnings from which were included in equity in earnings of other venture effective July 1, 2004, the balance of the investment was reclassified to other investments and the income from the investment was recorded in equity in earnings from this investment recorded in equity in earnings of other ventures totaled \$3.9 million in 2004 (2003 - \$nil).
+In addition, in 2004 the Company invested in a joint venture focused on trading weather-sensitive commodities and securities, the earnings from which were included in equity in earnings of other ventures through the end of the second quarter of 2004.
+As a result of the restructuring of the joint venture effective July 1, 2004, the balance of the investment was reclassified to other investments and the income from the investment was recorded in net investment income for the remainder of the year.
+The earnings from this investment recorded in equity in earnings of other ventures totaled \$3.9 million in 2004 (2003 - \$nil).